tass-suderman/crimson-nimbus-frontend-supaless/README.md

 **CONGRATS!
 YOUR APPLICATION HAS BEEN DEPLOYED TO YOUR OWN GOOGLE APP ENGINE WITH CONFIGURATIONS TIED TO YOU SPECIFICALLY!**

 ## Credits
+Thanks again to Tass Suderman for setting up the SQL and Google App Service for the backend server.
+I know it is hard, so kudos for you, Tass!<br><br>
+Also thanks to Wade for this assignment.
+It is quite fun and learned more how PaaS works in our web application as a whole.